-There are several reasons market segmentation is fundamental to efficient growth and marketing effectiveness:
+There are several reasons market segmentation is fundamental to efficient growth and marketing effectiveness in professional services:

-- Segmentation is client-centric.
+1. Segmentation is client-centric.
 The best client conversations are one-to-one.
-Segmentation allows you to speak to specific needs of individuals, while sustaining the efficiency of one-to-many communication (watch Swagger Wagon).
+Segmentation allows you to speak to the specific needs of individuals while sustaining the efficiency of one-to-many communication (watch Swagger Wagon).

-- Segmentation increases profitability.
-Specializing gives you economies of scale in systems, marketing spend and service (think H&R Block).
+2. Segmentation increases profitability.
+Specializing gives you economies of scale in systems, marketing spend, and services (think H&R Block).

-- Segmentation builds stronger brands.
-It helps you to clearly demonstrate how you can help and what you do (think Dent Doctor.)
+4. Segmentation builds stronger brands.
+It helps you to clearly demonstrate how you can help and what you do (think McKinsey and strategy.)

-- Segmentation streamlines marketing and communication.
-Focusing on a specific subset of needs or attributes provides clarity of message (think Accenture and high performance).
+6. Segmentation streamlines marketing and communication.
+Focusing on a specific subset of needs or attributes provides clarity of message (think Accenture and “high performance”).

 I encourage you to take a few minutes to watch Swagger Wagon.